Welcome to our Governors’ section.

 I am the Deputy Headteacher at Pinders Primary School.
 I have now been here for just over two years, having left an acting headship at another Wakefield school.

-I continuously set high standards of myself, my colleagues and the pupils in my care.
+I continuously set high standards for myself, my colleagues and the pupils in my care.
 It is my firm belief that the learning environment must be of an exceptionally high standard, whether it be displays or learning resources.
 It undoubtedly sets a precedent for the children to aspire to.
 Having pride in what I display, means the children will take pride in what they display to me, whether it be a piece of work, a practical activity or behaviour.
 My displays are always fun and interactive; I use them in order for children to scaffold their own learning, creating independent, self-motivated learners.
 Education and learning should be fun and interactive, as well as informative - never a chore.

-Throughout my teaching career, I have always sort opportunities to advance my knowledge of educational philosophies and practices.
+Throughout my teaching career, I have always sought opportunities to advance my knowledge of educational philosophies and practices.
 As part of my Teacher Leadership Responsibility of Connecting Classrooms, I was selected by the Lead Modern Foreign Languages Advisor for the Wakefield Authority, to take part in a project of both cultural and intellectual exchange with a range of Chinese Schools.
 A head teacher and I were involved in creating an English Classroom in China with the purpose to show the pedagogy of English learning in a range of formal lessons, which were observed by teachers from across the Wuhou District.
 As part of this programme, 200 head teachers, as well as educational ministers of both Chengdu and Beijing, observed a lesson I produced using our cross-curricular and creative approach.
 Furthermore I have taught in Norway and America, showcasing the english education system as well as teaching a hobby of Rock climbing.

 Andrea Peaker - Staff Governor